ikramebel/Ikrambel/README.md

-<h1 align="center">Hi there👋, I'm Ikram</h1>
+## Hi there👋, I'm Ikram
-<h3 align="center">Computer Science & AI student passionate about turning data into insights and building intelligent systems.
+<h5 align="center">Computer Science & AI student passionate about turning data into insights and building intelligent systems.
 Aspiring Data Scientist & AI Engineer, eager to tackle real-world challenges with Machine Learning, Deep Learning, and AI.
 Curious, proactive, and driven, I enjoy working on innovative projects, learning continuously, and contributing to meaningful solutions in the world of AI.

-💡 Interested in Artificial Intelligence, Software Development, Project Management, and Digital Innovation.</h3>
+💡 Interested in Artificial Intelligence, Software Development, Project Management, and Digital Innovation.</h5>

 - 🌱 I’m currently learning **Flutter**